 In the table below, the staffing counts for bus drivers are shown for the merger scenario.
 As outlined in the Transportation chapter, the study assumes that Pennsbury would add additional drivers as enrollment from Morrisville increases after the merger.
 The table below shows the annual driver counts in each of the school years.
-Based on information provided by the Pennsbury administration, the study assumes that 10 percent of the drivers work an eight-hour day, and the remainder work a 6-hour day based on the current driver workloads.
+The study assumes that drivers would work a six-hour day based on the workload for most drivers.
 The Transportation chapter outlines the operational costs of buses, which include equipment costs, fuel, insurance, and maintenance.
 In addition to these costs, the ten-year projections assume that the transportation payments to the Intermediate Unit are transferred with no adjustments.